SillyTavern/SillyTavern-Docs/Usage/Core Concepts/advancedformatting.md

 2. LLaMA tokenizer.
 Used by LLaMA 1/2 models family: Vicuna, Hermes, Airoboros, etc. **Pick if you use a LLaMA 1/2 model.**
 3. NerdStash tokenizer.
 Used by NovelAI's Clio model. **Pick if you use the Clio model.**
 4. NerdStash v2 tokenizer.
 Used by NovelAI's Kayra model. **Pick if you use the Kayra model.**
+5. Mistral tokenizer.
+Used by Mistral models family and their finetunes. **Pick if you use a Mistral model.**
-5. API tokenizer.
+6. API tokenizer.
 Queries the generation API to get the token count directly from the model.
 Only supported by Oobabooga's TextGen. **Pick if you use the latest version of TextGen API.**

 Chat Completion APIs **(non-overridable)**:
 1. OpenAI / Claude / OpenRouter / Window: model-dependant tokenizer via [tiktoken](https://github.com/openai/tiktoken).